Great Expectations (1989 TV series)

-Jean Simmons, who played the role of the young Estella in the 1946 movie, played Miss Havisham in the 1989 version.
+Jean Simmons, who played the role of the young Estella in the 1946 film, played Miss Havisham in the 1989 version.
 Other key roles include John Rhys-Davies as Joe Gargery, Ray McAnally as Jaggers, Anthony Calf as the adult Pip, Kim Thomson as both young and adult Estella, Adam Blackwood as Herbert Pocket, Anthony Hopkins as Abel Magwitch, Niven Boyd as Orlick, Susan Franklyn as Biddy and Martin Harvey as young Pip.
 Having the same actress play Estella as a child and adult provided a smoother transition in following the character than in some adaptations.

 Serial format

 The drama serial format, running five hours, enabled much more of the original story to be filmed than other versions, allowed the restoration of significant characters omitted in other versions, such as Orlick and Wopsle, and the better examination of the roles of other characters, such as Biddy, Drummle, Miss Havisham and the adult Estella.
 The result is more understandable plot development, and the revelation of themes of the work that tend to be obscured in shorter versions, such as class striving and the values of character vs. wealth.
 This version takes relatively few liberties with characters and plot turns, and adheres closely to Dickens' published ending.